rafat17/SortingAlgorithmVisualiser2.0/README.md

 - Tailwind CSS

 ## Features
-- Range input to select the number of blocks to sort from 1 to 100 at max
+- Slider to select the number of blocks for sorting ranging from 4 to 100
-- Range input to determine the animation speed at which the blocks will sort out from min delay of 400ms to max delay of 10ms
+- Slider to select the animation speed ranging from 1 to 32
-- Numbers are randomly picked for each block element from between 0 to 99 inclusive
+- For each block element, numbers are randomly picked from 1 to 99 inclusive
-- Dropdown menu to select any of the 6 sorting algorithms
+- Dropdown menu to select the sorting algorithm